Know About Raw Sugar Manufacturing Process

 The following technologies are using the extraction of juice from sugar cane or sugar beet

-In this process follow four or five stages (set of mills) for juice extraction in milling process.
-According to that the set of mills the system is called as 5-Milling Tandem or 4-Milling Tandem.
+This process follows four or five stages (set of mills) for juice extraction in the milling process.
+According to that the set of mills in the system is called a 5-Milling Tandem or 4-Milling Tandem.

 The milling tandem hot water is used for maximum extraction of juice from prepared cane.
 This hot water is also called imbibition water.

-The first important operation in the Raw sugar manufacture is the “sanitation”.
-Every unit from mills to conveyors is kept clean to prevent the bacterial infection.
-To control the growth of dextran the good quality mill sanitation chemicals should be used in optimum dose.
+The first important operation in Raw sugar manufacture is “sanitation”.
+Every unit from mills to conveyors is kept clean to prevent bacterial infection.
+To control the growth of dextran good quality mill sanitation chemicals should be used in optimum doses.
 The growth of dextran should be controlled through proper sanitation.

 For more information regarding the Milling Process please go through the below link

-In the Diffusion process, sugar extraction from cane or sugar beet is actually effected by rupturing the cell of the prepared cane or beet cell and then washing the ruptured cells with hot water or low concentrated juice obtained in the same process.Mills Vs Diffusers Technologies for Juice extraction systems in sugar industry
+In the Diffusion process, sugar extraction from cane or sugar beet is actually affected by rupturing the cell of the prepared cane or beet cell and then washing the ruptured cells with hot water or low-concentrated juice obtained in the same process.Mills Vs Diffusers Technologies for Juice extraction systems in the sugar industry

-The process of Defecation is used in the clarification process of raw sugar and also Organic sugar manufacturing industry.
+The process of Defecation is used in the clarification process of raw sugar and also in the Organic sugar manufacturing industry.

-After extraction of the juice from sugar cane by milling or diffuser technology is subjected to defecation process.
-This process can be defined as a neutralize the raw juice by adding of lime (add in the form of Milk of lime).
+After extraction of the juice from sugar cane by milling or diffuser technology is subjected to a defecation process.
+This process can be defined as a neutralization of the raw juice by adding lime (add in the form of Milk of lime).

 a) This is the oldest & cheapest method of juice clarification